Everyone's Waiting: Plot

 Rico, disillusioned by the direction Fisher and Diaz have been taking, encourages David to sell the funeral home as he has had the business valued and realizes that his 25% share is worth $500,000, which he and Vanessa want to use to buy their own funeral home.
 David initially agrees, but changes his mind after having a vision of his father Nathaniel telling him that the business is his birthright.
 Instead, David and Keith buy out Rico's 25% share using Keith's life savings, freeing the Diaz family to pursue their own venture.
 Brenda also agrees to give David and Keith as much time as they need to buy her share, which she inherited from Nate.
 Keith and David move into the funeral home with their sons Durell and Anthony and redecorate it.
-Ruth initially plans to move in with George but changes her mind and instead moves in with her sister while continuing her relationship with George in separate residences.
+Ruth initially plans to move in with George but changes her mind and instead moves in with her friend Betina, while continuing her relationship with George in separate residences.

 Nate visits Claire one last time as she prepares to leave for New York.

 The extended Fisher family (except the Diaz family who have their own family dinner to celebrate the buyout) has a farewell dinner for Claire where they reminisce about Nate, telling stories and toasting Nate's memory.
 The next morning, Claire has a tearful goodbye with her family and drives off into her future.

 The episode ends with flash-forwards to milestone events in the main characters' lives and, ultimately, their deaths.
 The montage, set to Sia's "Breathe Me", is intercut with views of Claire driving out of Los Angeles.

 In the flash-forwards, Ruth is seen enjoying life in Topanga, David teaches Durrell about embalming, the extended Fisher family celebrates Willa's birthday, and David and Keith get married.
 Ruth dies in 2025 of old age in the hospital, with David, Claire, and George at her side.
 She sees her deceased husband Nathaniel and son Nate before she dies.
 Ted shows up unannounced at Ruth's funeral, and he and Claire later get married.
 Keith is shot and killed in 2029 by robbers while exiting an armored truck owned by his self-named security firm.
 At a family function in 2044, David dies of a heart attack after seeing a vision of a young Keith smiling at him.
 While on a cruise with his wife in 2049, Rico has a heart attack and collapses.
 Brenda dies of old age in 2051 at her home while her brother Billy talks to her about Claire and Ted.
-Finally, in 2085, having outlived them all, Claire dies peacefully at the age of 102 in her own home, with photographs of the Fisher family adorning her walls.
+Finally, in 2085, having outlived them all, Claire dies peacefully at the age of 101 in her own home, with photographs of the Fisher family adorning her walls.